MizushimaShiba/CIMB-Test/readme.md

 - `404 Not Found`: If no blog post with the specified `id` is found.
 - `500 Internal Server Error`: If an unexpected error occurs on the server.

+## Built with
+- Spring Boot - The web framework used
+- H2 Database - In-memory database for storing blog post data

+## Author
+- Mizushima Shiba 水島芝